Madam Speaker, I am pleased to rise today to highlight some of the NDP's objections to Bill at third reading.

 The Liberals are talking about a $35 billion fund that will be used to privatize infrastructure and make it easy for large corporations, not even large Canadian corporations, but large international corporations, to own Canadian infrastructure and dictate to Canadians what they will pay to use a highway or cross a bridge, so they can make money on that.
 Then, when it is not making money anymore, if the plan is ill-conceived and it does not generate the 7% to 9% return they thought it would make, they will walk away from the project, and Canadian taxpayers will pay the bill.

-We see the Liberal priorities the bill.
+We see what the Liberal priorities are in this bill.
 Unfortunately, they are not the priorities the Liberals espoused during the election campaign.

 The government talks about openness and transparency.
 We have very good reason to doubt the sincerity of that.
 Yesterday we heard that the Liberals' record on access to information requests, which is a very reasonable measure of openness and transparency, was worse than the Harper government's was in its last year.